BirbJS/Documentation/classes/BaseUser.md

 READONLY
 {: .label .label-purple }

+The ID of this user.

 **Type:** string

 ## system
+Whether or not this user is a part of the official Discord Urgent Message System.

 **Type:** boolean

 ## tag
+The tag of this user.

 **Type:** string

 ## username
+The username of this user.

 **Type:** string

 # Methods